prg48/computer-vision-rock-paper-scissors/README.md

 </div>

 ## Milestone 2
 For milestone 2 of the project, an image recognition model was trained in [teacheable machine app](https://teachablemachine.withgoogle.com/) which allows users to train an image recognition model on the browser.
 Four classes were labeled namely rock, paper, scissors and nothing.
-The image samples for all classes were uniform, i.e. 46 images so that there is balance of sample images for each class.
-The hyperparameters for the training of the model were as follows:
+The image samples for all classes were fairly uniform.
+The sample sizes for each class and hyperparameters for the training of the model were as follows:
+* sample_nothing: 124
+* sample_rock: 136
+* sample_paper: 152
+* sample_scissors: 170
-* epoch: 80
+* epoch: 150
 * batch size: 16
 * learning rate: 0.001